wighawag/hardhat-deploy/README.md

 The artifacts fields specify an array of path to look for artifact. it support both hardhat and truffle artifacts.

 The deployments fields specify an object whose field name are the hardhat network and the value is an array of path to look for deployments.
 It supports both hardhat-deploy and truffle formats.

+The deploy fields specify an array of path that deploy scripts to execute.
+This allow project to share the deployment procedure.
+A boon for developer aiming at integrating it as they can get the contracts to be deployed for testing locally.

 ### Access to Artifacts (non-deployed contract code and abi)